bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

 _&lambda;x_. _&lambda;c_<sub>1</sub>,_c_<sub>2</sub>. _c_<sub>2</sub>_x_

-We're to remember that this argument is another `Natural`, despite the fact that this notation doesn't indicate _what_ it is.
-Without that constraint this type would be identical to `Maybe`.
+We're to remember that _x_ is another `Natural`, despite the fact that this notation doesn't indicate _what_ _x_ is.
+In fact, without that constraint `Natural` would be identical to `Maybe`.
 Given that knowledge, rather than trying to figure out what this type should be with the help of GHCi, we can skip some steps and adapt `Maybe`.

 ```haskell
 newtype Natural